 Increasing need for Print on Demand Books

 We started seeing more PDF's coming into the PDF Printing service a few days before that as people began working from home.
 So many people have had their daily lives disrupted and are asking "How do I print my pdf if I can't get to the office?"
-In other cases, there are users with high page count PDF's that are too big to print from a home printer, and no capabilities to bind such large documents from home to use them in a book format.
+In some cases, there are users with high page count PDF's that are too big to print from a home printer, and no capabilities to bind such large documents from home to use them in a book format.

 But Thursday morning is when everyone here noticed something more serious.
 We looked at the overnight orders and saw there was a PDF of a ventilator manual that had come in to be shipped to NYC.
-Then CDC materials, and medical guides in PDF form needed to be printed and bound.
+Then CDC materials, and respiratory treatment guides in PDF form needed to be printed and bound.

 From then on, we were making sure anything medical was expedited & ready for the next USPS pickup.

 Book Publishing is Essential